 - In order to graduate with honors, the student must post a cumulative GPA of at least 3.50 upon graduation.

 - As the student completes their degree requirements, they should submit a complete copy of the Honors College Graduation Checklist to the Program Coordinator.
 A copy of the application form (without attachments) should also be submitted to the Registrar with the regular Graduation Application.

 Patrick Sullivan, Professor of English

 Office: T-510, AST Tower

 Students may also wish to speak with any member of the Honors College Steering Committee:

-Olivia Chiang: Liberal Arts Division
+Olivia Chiang: Liberal and Creative Arts Division

-Theresa Janeczek: Business.
-Engineering and Technology Division
+Theresa Janeczek: Social Science, Business and Professional Careers Division